Single Family Home Inspection

 Sewer Scope Inspection

 Sewer scope inspections are the only method available to see the condition of the sewer line from the residence to the street.
 A camera is inserted from an access point in the residence and records the condition of the line all of the way to the sewer hub at the street.
 Sewer scope inspections can show evidence of tree roots, blocked lines, corroded, restricted or broken pipes and can save a home buyer from costly repairs.
-This can be an add-on or standalone service.

 Residential Home Inspections